Will Medicare cover Abdominoplasty and Skin Reduction Surgery?

 In a Budget review of health care expenses, the Medicare Benefits Schedule Taskforce and MBS Review TEAM changed criteria descriptions and Medicate ITEM codes (see the 2018-2019 Budget release).

-Changes to the Medicare Rebate Schedule (MBS) – going into effect on 1 November 2018 – WILL likely IMPACT several Plastic Surgery operations even though they are corrective, restorative, reconstructive and/or otherwise medically necessary versus cosmetic in nature.
+Changes to the Medicare Rebate Schedule (MBS) – that went into effect on 1 November 2018 – IMPACTED several Plastic Surgery operations even though they are corrective, restorative, reconstructive and/or otherwise medically necessary versus cosmetic in nature.

-MBS review and Medicare criteria changes for Plastic Surgery operations may potentially impact:
+MBS review and Medicare criteria changes for Plastic Surgery operations can potentially impact:

 Rhinoplasty after an injury OR to correct a deviated septum/breathing problem